Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 When foraging for food, you can make do with ingredients you scavenge that others would be unable to transform into nourishing meals.

 **Prepare Meals**
 As part of a short rest, you can prepare a tasty meal that helps your companions regain their strength.
-You and up to five creatures of your choice regain 1 extra hit point per Hit Die spent during a short rest, provided you have access to your cook's Utentils and sufficient food.
+You and up to five creatures of your choice regain 1 extra Hit Point per Hit Die spent during a short rest, provided you have access to your cook's Utentils and sufficient food.

 | **ACTIVITY** | **DC** |
 | --- | :-: |